-Gabrielle Davis, Peace & Conflict Studies
+Gabrielle Davis, Peace and Conflict Studies

 “Until I got involved with the Peace and Conflict Studies program, I didn’t understand the full spectrum of what peace can mean.”